 An undertaking may be penalised if it infringes any of the prohibitions contained in the Competition Act.
 Sanctions include administrative fines, orders imposing obligations (backed up by default fines), nullity and damages.
 A trading prohibition may also be imposed on a person who exercises management control over an undertaking.

 The courts make decisions on administrative fines.
-Obligations are imposed by the Swedish Competition Authority or, in the second instance, by the Market Court at the instance of an undertaking.
+Obligations are imposed by the Swedish Competition Authority or, in the second instance, by the Patent- and Market Court at the instance of an undertaking.
 A person who participates in a cartel may receive a trading prohibition in certain cases.
 A court shall impose a trading prohibition at the instance of the Swedish Competition Authority.
 Nullity does not require any decision stating that the agreement is a nullity, but the agreement is void from the outset.
 Damages may arise following court proceedings by the party adversely affected by an undertaking infringing the competition rules.

 An undertaking that knowingly or negligently infringes any of the prohibitions contained in the Competition Act may be liable to pay an administrative fine (i.e. a kind of fine).
 Stockholm City Court shall make a decision on the administrative fine following a request by the Swedish Competitive Authority.

 The amount of the administrative fine is primarily set on the basis of the gravity of the infringement and its duration.
 Attenuating or aggravating circumstances, and the market power of the undertaking may also be taken into account.

 Administrative fines may amount to no more than ten per cent of the undertaking’s total annual turnover.